SumoLogic/sumologic-documentation/docs/api/collector.md

 The Collector Management API allows you to manage Collectors and Sources from an HTTP endpoint.
 This topic describes the Source API methods, which you can use to create installed or hosted Sources of any type by specifying the `sourceType` parameter.
 When using [local configuration file management](https://help.sumologic.com/03Send-Data/Sources/03Use-JSON-to-Configure-Sources/Local-Configuration-File-Management) you can no longer manage Sources through the Collector Management API.

-You need the Manage or View Collectors role capability to manage or view Source configurations.

-See the following topics for additional information:

-* [API Authentication](https://help.sumologic.com/APIs/General-API-Information/API-Authentication) for information on API authentication options.
-* [Sumo Logic Endpoints](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-by-Deployment-and-Firewall-Security) for a list of the API endpoints to use to connect your API client to the Sumo Logic API.
-* [Collector API Methods and Examples](https://help.sumologic.com/APIs/Collector-Management-API/Collector-API-Methods-and-Examples) for Collector API methods.
-* [Use JSON to Configure Sources](https://help.sumologic.com/03Send-Data/Sources/03Use-JSON-to-Configure-Sources) for a description of Source parameters.

-35
 You cannot use the Source API to create Microsoft Office 365 sources, Google Audit sources, or any other sources that require OAuth-based authentication with another vendor.

 ### Rate limiting

 * A rate limit of four API requests per second (240 requests per minute) applies to all API calls from a user.
 * A rate limit of 10 concurrent requests to any API endpoint applies to an access key.